← Back to BlogNutrition

 What is RER (Resting Energy Requirement)?

-RER is the amount of calories your cat needs while at rest.
-It varies based on weight and is calculated using: RER = 70 × (weight in kg ^ 0.75).
-For example, a 4kg cat has an RER of approximately 200 kcal.
+RER is the calories your cat burns just by existing — breathing, keeping warm, basic organ function.
+It varies by weight, and the formula is: RER = 70 × (weight in kg ^ 0.75).
+A 4kg cat, for example, has an RER of around 200 kcal.

 Calculating DER (Daily Energy Requirement)